-If you’re staying in Lisbon longer, you will want to check out our other blog posts, 48 Hours in Lisbon, Where to Stay in Lisbon, and Best Day Trips from Lisbon.
-But for now, let’s get started with 1 day in Lisbon.
+Want to know more about the city?
+Read our other blogs listed here, 48 Hours in Lisbon, Where to Stay in Lisbon, and Best Day Trips from Lisbon.
+Now back to the topic, let’s figure out what can be done in one day in Lisbon.

 One Day in Lisbon Itinerary

 The first burning question that needs to be answered is, can you see Lisbon in just one day?
-While it is much more difficult to see everything in Lisbon than, say, Porto, it is possible to enjoy its highlights and top attractions in one very jam-packed 24 hours.
-So, we are going to show you the route that we think you should take.
+It is certainly much tougher compared to a city like Porto.
+However, we Lisboa lovers can assure you that it is possible to soak in the city’s scenic views and top attractions in one robust 24 hour visit.
+In our view, there are some routes that need to be taken.

 Morning